-We have audited the separate financial statements of Orascom Construction PLC ("the Company"), which comprise the separate statement of financial position as at 31 December 2021, the separate statements of profit or loss and other comprehensive income, changes in equity and cashflows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the separate financial statements of Orascom Construction PLC ("the Company") which comprise the separate statement of financial position as at 31 December 2022, the separate statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.

-In our opinion, the accompanying separate financial statements present fairly, in all material respects, the unconsolidated financial position of the Company as at 31 December 2021, and of its unconsolidated financial performance and its unconsolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying separate financial statements present fairly, in all material respects, the unconsolidated financial position of the Company as at 31 December 2022, and its unconsolidated financial performance and its unconsolidated cash flows for the year then ended in accordance with IFRS standards as issued by the International Accounting Standards Board (IFRS Standards).